-Starting and Stopping the Engine
+Starting and Stopping The Engine

-- Do not leave the saw unattended while the engine is running. - Do not start, park, or leave the saw unattended on a slope. - If the saw has an optional water pump, do not run the saw dry with the water pump switch ON - otherwise the pump impellers will be damaged. - In normal operation, Do not stop the engine abruptly when hot!
-Reduce the throttle to idle and allow the engine to run one or two minutes before turning the ignition switch off. - 1.
+- Do not leave the saw unattended while the engine is running. - Do not start, park, or leave the saw unattended on a slope. - If the saw has an optional water pump, do not run the saw dry with the water pump switch ON otherwise the pump impellers will be damaged. - Do not stop the engine abruptly when hot!
+Reduce the throttle to idle and allow the engine to run one or two minutes before turning the ignition switch off.
+This allows the engine to cool down, and prevents damage to the Turbo unit. - 1.
 Move the speed control joystick to NEUTRAL position. - 2.
-Set the throttle to one-quarter open.
-Pull the choke sufficiently to start the engine. - 3.
+Set the throttle to IDLE. - 3.
 Ensure that water lines are attached and water is flowing to the saw. - 4.
-Momentarily turn the start switch to the START position. - 5.
-Push the choke in once the engine starts and allow the engine to warm up for several minutes. - 6.
-Set the throttle to the recommended engine RPM to match the recommended blade speed of the attached blade. - 7.
-Lower the blade to the cut depth. - 8.
-Move the joystick FORWARD to advance the cut. - 9.
+Momentarily turn the ignition switch to the START position. - Allow the engine to warm up for several minutes. - 5.
+Set the throttle to the recommended engine RPM to match the recommended blade speed of the attached blade. - 6.
+Lower the blade to the cut depth. - 7.
+Move the joystick FORWARD to advance the cut. - 8.
 To stop the engine, turn the ignition switch to the OFF position.

-Fig. 14 - ON/OFF Switch, Choke, Throttle Locations
+Fig. 14 - ON/OFF Switch Location